 Price-per-GB Difference

 The best benefit that the hard drives offer is their lower cost-per-GB.
-This makes them best for archival storage of huge data volumes.
+This makes them ideal for the archival storage of large data volumes.
 You can easily set up a raid of 100TB on your personal computer without any issues.
 The prices will not be very high.
-Additionally, the performance gains would be substantial in RAID setups, encompassing both read/write performance, as well as latency.
-Especially for redundancy, hard drives are still considered better than SSDs in terms of heavy data volumes.
+Additionally, the performance gains would be substantial in RAID setups, encompassing both read/write performance and latency.
+Especially for redundancy, hard drives are still considered superior to SSDs in terms of handling large data volumes.

 SATA SSDs can still be used for RAID setups, but if your operations load is higher, the SSDs tend to wear out faster than the hard drives.
-Now, people set up RAIDs with NVMe where performance is the most important thing.
-But, most of the time, hard drives are considered for this purpose because of their perfect balance between price and performance.
+Now, people set up RAID arrays with NVMe, where performance is the most important consideration.
+However, most of the time, hard drives are considered for this purpose due to their perfect balance between price and performance.

-For personal computers, where you don’t have to store a lot of data, there isn’t a point in getting a hard drive for anything at all.
-The cost efficiency that the hard drive offers is good where the data volume is high.
+For personal computers, where you don’t need to store a lot of data, there’s no point in getting a hard drive for anything at all.
+The cost efficiency of the hard drive is beneficial when the data volume is high.

 The prices of hard drives and SSDs keep varying and depend heavily on their specifications and types.
 However, this is what you can expect in terms of price-per-GB difference.